Skip to Content

 1. Do NOT underestimate the Distance

-I remember sitting down in front of my laptop, using google maps to plan my itinerary.
+I remember sitting down in front of my laptop, using Google Maps to plan my itinerary.

-“Oh, we will go here, then here, then walk up to this, then walk across to this and then pop over to this.”
+“Oh, we will go here, then here, then walk up to this, then walk across to this, and then pop over to this.”

 Yeah, the hotels are massive so walking from one hotel to another can be a task; especially in the height of Summer.
-Be prepared for the distance – wear comfortable shoes and allow more time.
+Underestimating the distances is one of the most important things NOT to do in Vegas.

 Remember to check the monorail option to help get between the hotels located on the strip.
 There are seven points on the monorail: